miggsantos/CafeCashRegister/README.md

 ### Tech ###

-Was built using swift, with the following libraries:

-* CoreData - to store the products information and images localy in the device
+Was built using Swift and CoreData to store the products information and images localy in the device

 ### How to use ###